HaydenHildreth/HaydenHildrethReadme/README.md

 ## Hello, I'm @[HaydenHildreth](https://github.com/HaydenHildreth/) 👋

 ### Welcome to my profile!
-I'm a student in Information Systems at Bowling Green State University 🎓.
+I'm a graduate in Information Systems at Bowling Green State University 🎓.
 I enjoy problem solving and learning new things.

 ### Current works
 🚀 I'm currently working on projects in C++, C#, Python and a few other languages.